 Failing to yield to an emergency vehicle carries a fine of $395 as well as four (4) driver's license demerit points in Nevada.
 It does not matter whether the vehicle is an ambulance, police car, or fire truck.

 As with most traffic tickets, Nevada courts are usually willing to reduce a charge for violating NRS 484B.607 to a non-moving violation or even a full dismissal.
-The most important thing is not to ignore traffic tickets--judges will not hesitate to issue a bench warrant to people who miss court or skip out on a fine payment.
+The most important thing is not to ignore traffic tickets--judges will not hesitate to issue a bench warrant to people who persist in missing court or skipping out on a fine payment.

 In this article our Las Vegas traffic ticket attorneys answer frequently-asked-questions about failing to yield to an emergency vehicle in Clark County and throughout Nevada.
 We explain defenses, punishments, demerit points, record seals, and more.
 Click on a topic below to jump directly to that section: